M-arcus/cloudron-docs/developer/docs/api.md

             runState: <enum>,                // see below
             health: <enum>,                  // health of the application
             location: <string>,              // subdomain on which app is installed
+            domain: <string>,                // the domain on which to install the app
             fqdn: <string>,                  // the FQDN of this app
             accessRestriction: null || {     // list of users and groups who can access this application
                 users: [ ],